<function>

 1.200 ns (0 allocations: 0 bytes)

-However, views under Boolean indexing won't reduce memory allocations or be more performant.
-Therefore, don't rely on views of these objects to speed up computations.
+However, views created through Boolean indexing neither reduce memory allocations nor are more performant.
+Therefore, you shouldn't rely on views of these objects to speed up computations.
 This fact is illustrated below.

 x = rand(1_000)